EclipseCard/.github/profile/README.md

 Eclipse is a FinTech startup building a next-generation platform for credit card optimization and recommendation.
 Learn more about us at [eclipsecard.net](https://eclipsecard.net).

+The Eclipse App is now available to download for free on the [App Store](https://apps.apple.com/app/eclipse-cashback-and-rewards/id6444634565)! 🎉

 ## Our Team

 #### Business 💼